 The simplest divisor is the Inherited Divisor, which is used for non-spouse designated beneficiaries.
 Even though this is the simplest situation, you must know the value of the IRA at the end of last year, the life expectancy of the beneficiary in the year after the original IRA owner died, and how many years it has been since the year after the original IRA owner died.
 Thus, each beneficiary must face the loss of their loved one again every year, noting how many years it has been, how likely he is to die, and how much of his inheritance remains in the account.
 It is a cruel rule.

 If you are the spouse of the previous owner, you also have the option of doing a Spousal Rollover with the inherited assets, which counts the assets as though it were your own and uses the Uniform Divisor.
-Although this decision is the default (if you do nothing, they will consider it a spousal rollover), there are mistake you can make which forfeit this right.
+Although this decision is the default (if you do nothing, they will consider it a spousal rollover), there are mistakes you can make which forfeit this right.
 Missing a spousal rollover is a costly mistake.

 If a non-person such as a charity, an estate via the Will rather than Will Substitute, or a trust without a “look through” provision inherits an IRA or an IRA is inherited by a non-spouse without the aid of beneficiary designations, their RMDs do not have a divisor but instead are subject to the 5-Year distribution rule.
 This means that one fifth of the value is taken out the year after death, one fourth the next year, and so on until in the fifth year you must withdraw the whole account balance.
 This is costly for Traditional Inherited IRAs where all those distributions get piled onto the beneficiary’s taxable income and sad for Roth IRAs which lose all the future tax-free growth they could have had under the “stretch provisions” of the Inherited Divisor.